Barbara Walker Crossing for the Wildwood Trail

-Portland’s Wildwood Trail winds 30 miles through the forests of Forest Park, Washington Park, and Hoyt Arboretum, rarely crossing roads.
-The busiest road crossing is at West Burnside, a major city arterial, where runners and walkers must negotiate three lanes of heavy traffic with short sight lines.
+Portland’s Wildwood Trail winds 30 miles through contiguous forested parks along the western edge of the city, rarely crossing roads.
+For many years, the busiest road crossing was at West Burnside, a major city arterial, where runners and walkers were forced to negotiate three lanes of heavy traffic with short sight lines.

 Carpenter’s design evokes imagery of the sword ferns and vine maples lining the entire length of the Wildwood Trail.
 In addition it strives to honor the following design objectives:

 • Seamless experience for walkers/runners

 • Fit into forest context